 On the bright side, it was a banner year for my army of braconid wasps.
 They took care of 99% of the worms and I killed the rest.

-Lisa told me she had a lot of hornworms too and that someone else she had spoken to about 30 miles from here also experienced the same thing.
+A reader (who lives in this area) told me she also had a lot of hornworms and that someone else she had spoken to about 30 miles from here also experienced the same thing.

 I sure would like to know what caused all that.
 I guess I never will.